macoovacany/readmeGenerator/README.md

 The MIT License

 ## Contributing
-uy
+Contact me directly on the email adress below.

 ## Testing
-i
+Unit testing is not implemented.
+Manual testing only.

 ## Questions
-Created by lkpo, contact me directly pok with any questions.
+Created by macoovacany, contact me directly macoovacany@hotmail.com with any questions.